yousty/event_store_subscriptions/README.md

 # EventStoreSubscriptions

-Implements EventStore DB Catch-up Subscriptions manager.
+Extends the functionality of the [EventStoreDB ruby client](https://github.com/yousty/event_store_client) with a catch-up subscriptions manager.

-By default `event_store_client` implements thread-blocking methods to subscribe to stream.
+By default `event_store_client` implements thread-blocking methods to subscribe to a stream.
 Those are `#subscribe_to_stream` and `#subscribe_to_all`.
-Thus, in order to subscribe to many streams/events, you would need to implement async subscriptions by your own.
-This gem solves this task by putting each Subscription into its own Thread.
+In order to subscribe to many streams/events, you need to implement asynchronous subscriptions on your own.
+This gem solves this task by putting each subscription into its own thread.

-Thread-based implementation has its own downsides - any IO operation in your Subscriptions' handlers will block all other Threads.
-Thus, it is up to you how many Subscriptions to put into a single process.
-There is a plan to integrate Ractors instead/alongside Threads to provide the option to eliminate IO-blocking issue.
+The thread-based implementation has a downside: any IO operation in your subscription's handlers will block all other threads.
+So it is important to consider how many subscriptions you put into a single process.
+There is a plan to integrate Ractors instead/alongside threads to provide the option to eliminate the IO-blocking issue.

 ## Installation